Scribbd/go-r53-ddns/README.md

 Make certain you inject the right environment variables listed below.

 ### Helm
+No package is available yet to add through `helm repo add`.
+Installation is by cloning this repository, go into `./helm/go-r53-dns` and run `helm install go-r53-ddns . -n go-r53-ddns --create-namespace --atomic`.

+If your jobs quit with `Exit Code: 2` make certain you deployed a Secret, and have your environment variables set.

 ## Configuration
 Configuration is done through environment variables.
 Make certain you inject the variables in a secure way.